patriceguyot/Sinusoidal-modelling/README.md

-# Sinusoidal-modelling-for-Ecoacoustics
+# Sinusoidal-modelling

-This python code intend to illustrate a scientific paper:
+This python code intend to produce a sine modelling (partial tracking) on spectrograms generated from sounds.

+Originally it was designed in an ecoacoustic study, with the corresponding scientific paper below.
+It can also be used also to produce sine modelling on other types of sounds, like speech.

+A new branch provide a python 3 version.

+## Sinusoidal-modelling for ecoacoustics

 Guyot, P., Eldridge, A., Eyre-Walker, Y. C., Johnston, A., Pellegrini, T., & Peck, M. *Sinusoidal modelling for ecoacoustics*.
 In Annual conference Interspeech (INTERSPEECH 2016, pp-2602-2606, [link](https://hal.archives-ouvertes.fr/hal-01474894/document)).